 Wing scales form the color and pattern on wings.
 The scales shown here are lamellar.
 The pedicel can be seen attached to a few loose scales.

-In thedigestive system, the anterior region of the foregut has been modified to form a pharyngeal sucking pump as they need it for the food they eat, which are for the most part liquids.
-Anesophagus follows and leads to the posterior of the pharynx and in some species forms a form of crop.
-The midgut is short and straight, with the hindgut being longer and coiled.[24]
-Ancestors of lepidopteran species, stemming fromHymenoptera, had midgut ceca, although this is lost in current butterflies and moths.
-Instead, all the digestive enzymes, other than initial digestion, are immobilized at the surface of the midgut cells.
+In thedigestive system, the front of the foregut is modified to form a pharyngeal sucking pump for feeding on liquids such as nectar.
+Theesophagus leads to the posterior of the pharynx and in some species forms a form of crop.
+The midgut is short and straight, while the hindgut is longer and coiled.[23]
+Ancestral lepidopterans, stemming fromHymenoptera, had midgut ceca, not present in current butterflies and moths.
+Instead, digestive enzymes, other than initial digestion, are immobilized at the surface of the midgut cells.
 In larvae, long-necked and stalkedgoblet cells are found in the anterior and posterior midgut regions, respectively.
-In insects, the goblet cells excrete positivepotassium ions, which are absorbed from leaves ingested by the larvae.
-Most butterflies and moths display the usual digestive cycle, but species with different diets require adaptations to meet these new demands.[26]: 279 Some, like theluna moth, exhibit no digestive system whatsoever; they survive as adults from stored energy consumed as larvae and live for no longer than 7–10 days.[35]
+The goblet cells excrete positivepotassium ions, absorbed from leaves ingested by the larvae.
+Most lepidopterans display the usual digestive cycle, sometimes adapted for specialised diets.[25]: 279 Some, like theluna moth, exhibit no digestive system whatsoever; they survive as adults from stored energy consumed as larvae and live for no longer than 7–10 days.[35]

 Internal morphology of adult male in the familyNymphalidae, showing most of the major organ systems, with characteristic reduced forelegs of that family: The corpora include the corpus allatum and the corpus cardiaca.

-In thecirculatory system,hemolymph, or insect blood, is used to circulate heat in a form ofthermoregulation, where muscles contraction produces heat, which is transferred to the rest of the body when conditions are unfavorable.[36]
+Thecirculatory system useshemolymph, insect blood, forthermoregulation, taking heat from the muscles and transferring it to the rest of the body.[36]
 In lepidopteran species, hemolymph is circulated through the veins in the wings by some form of pulsating organ, either by the heart or by the intake of air into thetrachea.[34]: 69

-Air is taken in through spiracles along the sides of the abdomen and thorax supplying the trachea with oxygen as it goes through the lepidopteran'srespiratory system.
-Three different tracheaes supply and diffuse oxygen throughout the species' bodies.
+Therespiratory system takes in air throughspiracles along the sides of the abdomen and thorax, supplying thetracheae with oxygen.
+Three different tracheae supply and diffuse oxygen throughout the species' bodies.
 The dorsal tracheae supply oxygen to the dorsal musculature and vessels, while the ventral tracheae supply the ventral musculature and nerve cord, and the visceral tracheae supply the guts, fat bodies, and gonads.[34]: 71, 72

-Polymorphism is the appearance of forms or "morphs", which differ in color and number of attributes within a single species.[15]: 163 [37] In Lepidoptera, polymorphism can be seen not only between individuals in a population, but also between the sexes assexual dimorphism, between geographically separated populations ingeographical polymorphism, and between generations flying at different seasons of the year (seasonal polymorphism orpolyphenism).
-In some species, the polymorphism is limited to one sex, typically the female.
-This often includes the phenomenon ofmimicry when mimetic morphs fly alongside nonmimetic morphs in a population of a particular species.
-Polymorphism occurs both at specific level with heritable variation in the overall morphological adaptations of individuals, as well as in certain specific morphological or physiological traits within a species.[15]
+Polymorphism is the appearance of forms or morphs which differ in color and other attributes within a species.[13]: 163 [37] In Lepidoptera, polymorphism can be seen both between individuals and between the sexes assexual dimorphism, between geographically separated populations, and between generations flying at different seasons of the year (seasonal polymorphism orpolyphenism).
+Polymorphism can be limited to one sex, typically the female.[13]

-Environmental polymorphism, in whichtraits are not inherited, is often termed as polyphenism, which in Lepidoptera is commonly seen in the form of seasonal morphs, especially in the butterfly families ofNymphalidae andPieridae.
-An Old World pierid butterfly, the common grass yellow (Eurema hecabe) has a darker summer adult morph, triggered by a long day exceeding 13 hours in duration, while the shorter diurnal period of 12 hours or less induces a paler morph in the postmonsoon period.[38]
-Polyphenism also occurs in caterpillars, an example being the peppered moth,Biston betularia.[39]
+Environmental polymorphism, in whichtraits are not inherited, is often termed polyphenism, commonly seen in seasonal morphs, especially in the butterfly families ofNymphalidae andPieridae.
+An Old World pierid butterfly, the common grass yellow (Eurema hecabe) has a darker summer adult morph, triggered by a day of over 13 hours, while a shorter day induces a paler morph after the monsoon.[38]
+Polyphenism also occurs in caterpillars, as in the peppered moth,Biston betularia.[39]

 Geographical isolation causes a divergence of a species into different morphs.
-A good example is the Indian white admiralLimenitis procris, which has five forms, each geographically separated from the other by large mountain ranges.[40]: 26 An even more dramatic showcase of geographical polymorphism is theApollo butterfly (Parnassius apollo).
-Because the Apollos live in small local populations, thus having no contact with each other, coupled with their strong stenotopic nature and weak migration ability, interbreeding between populations of one species practically does not occur; by this, they form over 600 different morphs, with the size of spots on the wings of which varies greatly.[41]
+A good example is the Indian white admiralLimenitis procris, which has five forms, each geographically separated from the other by large mountain ranges.[40]: 26 A more dramatic showcase of geographical polymorphism is theApollo butterfly (Parnassius apollo).
+Because the Apollos live in small local populations, with no contact with each other, interbreeding between populations practically never occurs.
+They therefore form over 600 different morphs, with the size of spots on the wings varying greatly.[41]

 Seasonal diphenism in the common grass yellow,Eurema hecabe